firelab/rxcadre/doc/design.md

 ### Source Code

 The source will be written in Python 2.x.
-Python was chosen due to fast implementation time, access to third party modules for graphing (matplotlib), geospatial functionality (GDAL/OGR bindings), and a built in, distributed graphical user interface (Tk), and tight integration with a serverless relational database management system (SQLite).
+Python was chosen due to fast implementation time, rich built in modules (csv, argparse), access to third party modules for graphing (matplotlib), geospatial functionality (GDAL/OGR bindings), a built in, distributed graphical user interface (Tk), and tight integration with a serverless relational database management system (SQLite).

 ### Data Store